Diimoo/callosum/web/STANDARDS.md

 ```

 **Missing Icons**: If an icon is needed but doesn't exist in the `web/src/icons` directory, import it from Figma using the Figma MCP tool and add it to the icons directory.
-If you need help with this step, reach out to `raunak@onyx.app`.
+If you need help with this step, reach out to `raunak@callosum.app`.

 ## 9. Text Rendering